- Pleasant styling

 Comfort & Quality

-The 2020 Buick Envision swallows cargo and passengers well.
+The 2020 Buick Envision holds cargo and passengers well.

 The 2020 Buick Envision’s global roots show through inside more than anywhere else, where its relatively narrow interior feels like it was designed for streets more narrow than wide suburban American boulevards.